yukiisbored/jago/README.md

     p
       "Hello, world!
 Welcome to my small space on the corner of the web."
-      "I'm a high school student from Nishinomiya, Japan and interested in " "supernatural phenomena and figures, such as " a [href="/aliens"] "aliens"
+      "I'm a high school student from Nishinomiya, Japan and interested in " `"supernatural phenomena" and "figures", such as ` a [href="/aliens"] "aliens"
       ", "
       a [href="/time-travelers"] "time travelers"